milofultz/milofultz.github.io/_posts/2022-04-17-my-task-management.md

 *Note: This system used to work when I had a more regular schedule and was a freelancer.
 Now, it has become difficult to maintain something so complicated.
 I'm looking at other alternatives.*

-This task management system is essentially a stripped down and extensible {{Getting Things Done}} system that is application- and tech-agnostic, largely based on [this post by Sandra at idiomdrottning.org](https://merveilles.town/web/statuses/107121945481166989).
+This task management system is essentially a stripped down and extensible Getting Things Done system that is application- and tech-agnostic, largely based on [this post by Sandra at idiomdrottning.org](https://merveilles.town/web/statuses/107121945481166989).
 I use this with a computer, but this could easily be done without one and some [hipster PDAs](https://en.wikipedia.org/wiki/Hipster_PDA) or just notebooks.

 The goal of this system is to externalize as many of my tasks and projects away from my brain into something that I can fully trust.
 If you don't have to worry about remembering random little things while you do something else, you can work smarter and not harder, as well as do useful analysis on your past, present, and future work.